Mechsoft-Limited/iniswap-document/get-started/connection-guide.md

 ![](<../.gitbook/assets/image (47).png>)

-1. On the list of BSC DApps, you'll find iniswap links.
+1. On the list of BSC DApps, you'll find Iniswap links.
 Click a **iniswap** link.

 ![](<../.gitbook/assets/image (111).png>)

 {% hint style="warning" %}
-Make sure you don't choose the "iniswap data analysis" option.
+Make sure you don't choose the "Iniswap data analysis" option.
 If you do, you will not be able to connect.
 {% endhint %}

-1. Your browser will open a iniswap tab and attempt to connect to Token Pocket.
+1. Your browser will open a Iniswap tab and attempt to connect to Token Pocket.

 {% hint style="warning" %}
 You will not be able to use both MetaMask and TokenPocket connecting through the same web browser.
 Make sure you use a web browser without MetaMask plugin installed if you're using TokenPocket on your desktop computer.